PhysicsX/QTonRaspberryPi/README.md

 }
 ```

-It is a good idea to restart Docker
+It is a good idea to restart Docker:

 ```bash
 sudo systemctl restart docker
 ```